Chad Redman: 2015

-In Round 10 of the 2015 NRL season, Redman made his NRL debut for the Knights against the Wests Tigers, scoring a try on debut.
+In round 10 of the 2015 NRL season, Redman made his NRL debut for Newcastle against the Wests Tigers, scoring a try on debut.
 On 16 June, he joined the Gold Coast Titans mid-season for the rest of the year to try and play regular first-grade, stating "Newcastle will always be home to me, but this was too big an opportunity to knock back.
 I'd be kicking myself if I did knock it back then didn't get another shot at Newcastle for the rest of the year with the line-up that they've got here and where I fit in that."
-He made his Titans debut in Round 15 against the New Zealand Warriors.
-He went on to play in 5 games for the Titans before being released at the end of the year and signing with the Burleigh Bears in the Queensland Cup.
+He made his Gold Coast debut in Round 15 against the New Zealand Warriors.
+He went on to play in five games for the Gold Coast. before being released at the end of the year and signing with the Burleigh Bears in the Queensland Cup.